Genealogy-valued Feller diffusion: Concepts and main results

 The dual of $\wh \mfU$ conditioned on $\bar\mfU=(\bar\mfU_t)_{t\ge 0}$, denoted by $\mfC(\bar\mfU) = (\mfC_t(\bar\mfU))_{t\ge 0}$, is as before an \emph{enriched coalescent} but with a \emph{time dependent} coalescence rate at time $t$ given by

-if $\mfU_t>0$ and $0$ after the extinction of $\bar\mfU$.
-At time when $\bar \mfU_t$ hits zero the process $\mfC(\bar\mfU)$ coalesces to a single partition in the time before, so that from the extinction time on it is constant a single partition.
-This object was considered in \cite{DG03} and \cite{gmuk}.
+if $\mfU_t>0$ and $\infty$ after the extinction of $\bar\mfU$.
+At the time when $\bar \mfU_t$ hits zero the process $\mfC(\bar\mfU)$ coalesces to a single partition in the time before, so that from the extinction time on it is constant equal to a single partition.
+This object was considered in \cite{DG03}.
 See also Section~\ref{ss.uniqumar}.
-The duality functions $H(\cdot,\cdot)$ are the same as before (we omit here the dependence on $\varphi$), i.e.\ as defined in \eqref{tv11}, with the difference that $\mu$ is replaced by $\hat \mu$.
-More precisely the duality function is now a function on $\U_1$ in its first variable and for the process $\wh \mfU$ \emph{conditioned} on $\bar \mfU$ the duality relation is the same as in \eqref{tv12} but \emph{without} the reweighting FK-term.
+The duality functions $H(\cdot,\cdot)$ are the same as before, i.e.\ as defined in \eqref{tv11}, with the difference that $\mu$ is replaced by $\hat \mu$.
+More precisely the duality function is now a function on $\U_1$ in its first variable and for the process $\wh \mfU$ \emph{conditioned} on $\bar \mfU$ the duality relation is the same as in \eqref{tv12} but \emph{without} the reweighting through the FK-term.